Groin pain – causes, symptoms and support for groin pain

 Recommended protection & support

-A warming and compressive groin support helps to increase blood circulation, counteract stiffness and reduce pain during exertion.
-Relief and rest are important elements of rehabilitation, especially in cases of inflammation or rupture.
-For athletes, a warming support combined with a gradual return to training is an effective method to reduce the risk of recurring problems.
+A warming and compressive groin support helps increase blood circulation, counteract stiffness and reduce pain when straining.
+Relief and rest are important elements of rehabilitation, especially in the case of inflammation or rupture.
+For athletes, a pair of warming compression pants combined with a gradual return to training is an effective method to reduce the risk of recurring problems.
+See all our protection for legs, thighs, calves and groins here.